LeilaFF89/LeilaFF89/README.md

-## Bachelor in Computer Engineering, Computer Network Specialist and Data Scientist.
+## Bachelor in Computer Engineering, Computer Network Specialist and Data Scientist Jr.

 ### Welcome to my profile ®️